Always (Bon Jovi song): Music video

 The music video for "Always" was directed by American television director Marty Callner.
 It features Jack Noseworthy, Carla Gugino, Jason Wiles and Keri Russell.
 There is also an alternate version of the video that is just the band performing the song.
 The original version of the video reached one billion views on YouTube (the band's third song to do so) in March 2024.

 Live performances

 The song's powerful lyrics and power ballad sound made "Always" an instant hit at live concerts, but the high demand on Jon Bon Jovi's vocals have seen it rarely performed in concert following the band's 1995–1996 These Days Tour.
 The song is featured on the band's Live From London video.
 During the 2005–2006 Have a Nice Day Tour it was occasionally performed in the acoustic style heard on the band's 2003 This Left Feels Right album.
 The band performed the original version on their Lost Highway Tour, particularly in the UK leg.
 A live version performed on the final night of the Lost Highway Tour was included on the concert DVD Live at Madison Square Garden.
 Since then, the song in its original version has been occasionally performed during every tour.

+Done as a second encore in their Forever Tour at Madison Square Garden on 7/12/26.